wdzajicek/serviceworkers/_accordions/dependencies.md

 ### Nodejs + Ruby
 {: .typography__h3 }

 To run this project locally you will need a linux-like environment (I use a mac with Big Sur) with Nodejs v14 and Ruby-2.6.3.
-I use [Ruby Version Manager](https://rvm.io/) RVM and [Node Version Manager](https://github.com/nvm-sh/nvm) NVM to install and manage Ruby and Nodejs versions.
+I use [Ruby Version Manager](https://rvm.io/){: .links__launch target='_blank' rel='noopener noreferrer' } RVM and [Node Version Manager](https://github.com/nvm-sh/nvm){: .links__launch target='_blank' rel='noopener noreferrer' } NVM to install and manage Ruby and Nodejs versions.

 The project has an `.nvmrc`{: .code} file.
 If you want to use it, and have `cowsay`{: .code} installed (via Homebrew) add the following to your `.functions`{: .code} dotfile: